alidasdan/graph-partitioning-algorithms/README.md

 I originally developed this package in C during my MSc study (around 1991-1993).
 Before putting this package on github, I converted my code to ANSI C (c99) and cleaned it a bit.
+For very large inputs, it is a good idea to convert all variable-length arrays into dynamically allocated arrays.

 In my code, you may notice some biologically inspired names such as 'population', 'chromosome', 'allele', etc. These names actually come